heygrady/react-redux-notes/redux-sagas-todos.md

 ```

 ## Dynamically load a saga from a route
 We need to dynamically load our saga in our route.
-This is identical to the [previous example for our todo route](./react-redux-starter-kit-todos.md#route-srcroutestodosindexjs).
-Or, we're going to be making changes to that file to make it support our sagas.
+This is nearly identical to the [previous example for our todo route](./react-redux-starter-kit-todos.md#route-srcroutestodosindexjs).
+We're going to be making changes to that file to make it support our sagas.
 This will be pretty standard on any route you create that needs to implement sagas.

 ##### `src/routes/Todos/index.js`